 - activities already undertaken or completed before the issuance of a grant letter

-- eligible costs that exceed the Government of Canada Travel and Hospitality Directive
+- eligible costs that exceed the Government of Canada Travel

 - profit-making activities